isaack-mungui/dairy-business/README.md

 # Dairy Business

-#### Dairy Business is a website that helps in monitoring rpoduction and sales of milk.
+#### Dairy Business is a website that helps in monitoring production and sales of milk.

 # Getting Started